 Best time to visit

 Don’t even try to plan a summer vacation to Egypt as it is sweltering hot then.
 It is a tropical country, and the desert land makes it unbearably hot in summers.
 The scorching heat is oppressive, and the dry climate would result in skin burns.
 You can ideally visit here from September to April.
-Some popular tourist places like Abu Simbel Temple in Aswan is tough to see during summertime for extreme heat.
+Some popular tourist places like Abu Simbel temple sites in Aswan is tough to see during summertime for extreme heat.

 Visa on Arrival not for all countries

-While nationals can apply for e-visa, foreigners can buy it on Arrival at US$25 before clearing immigration.
+While nationals can apply for an e-visa, foreigners can buy it on Arrival at US$25 before clearing immigration.
 You may prefer buying it directly as the glitches of the e-visa network worsens at times.
 It is an easy method to get Egypt Visa on Arrival from the airport but not for all countries.
 I had to get a tourist visa from my country before traveling to Egypt.

 Paying hotels in foreign currency

 How to pay in Egypt for accommodations?
-According to Egypt rules for tourists, you can make all hotel payments in foreign currency only by cash or a card.
+According to Egyptian rules for tourists, you can make all hotel payments in foreign currency only by cash or a card.
 Only Egyptians are only allowed to pay in Egyptian pounds, not for foreigners.
 City tax or service charge and VAT are all included extra with each hotel room price.

 Extra charges nowhere mentioned in the package

 I experienced that there are many extra tickets and charges for various tourist attractions.
 And most of them are not up to the mark.
 Charges for the Royal Mummy exhibit in Cairo, entry fee for burial chambers of pyramids, and photography permit in the Valley of Kings are unnecessary expenses that you could skip.
 If you do not wish to miss any of it, consider an additional of 30%-40% charges over others.